murchie85/sample/README.md

 ```

 Apply and save and now the job will tell you the next time it will run under the box where you just inserted the timecode.

+Your Jenkins job will now run every hour.